jamesloyys/HTX-xData-Technical-Assessment-Submission/README.md

 pip install -r requirements.txt
 ```

-You would also need to download the Common Voice dataset and place the files in a `data` folder in the root directory of the repo.
+You will also need to download the Common Voice dataset and place the files in a `data` folder in the root directory of the repo.

 The structure should be: